Seat of the Coptic Orthodox Pope of Alexandria

 The Seat of the Coptic Orthodox Pope of Alexandria is historically based in Alexandria, Egypt.
-It is commonly known as the Holy See of Saint Mark, to whom the Coptic Pope claims to be the legitimate successor.
+It is commonly known as the See of Alexandria, or the Holy See of Saint Mark, to whom the Coptic Pope claims to be the legitimate successor.

 Ruling powers moved away from Alexandria to Cairo after the Muslim conquest of Egypt.
 During Pope Christodolos's tenure, the official residence of the Coptic Pope moved to the Hanging Church in Cairo.